jbondc/SimplePicker/README.md

 #Overview
-SimplePicker is a pure HTML5 Canvas/JavaScript color picker, with no reliance on external images or frameworks (such as jQUery).
+SimplePicker is a pure HTML5 Canvas/JavaScript color picker, with no reliance on external images or frameworks (such as jQUery), released under the terms of the MIT License.

 Minimal usage requires two HTML 5 Canvas elements (one for hue, one for saturation and lightness) and one arbitrary HTML element to show the selected color (the background color of the element will be set to the chosen color).